Apate

 In Greek mythology, Apate (/ˈæpətiː/; Ancient Greek: Ἀπάτη Apátē) is the goddess and personification of deceit.
 Her mother is Nyx, the personification of the night.
 In Roman mythology her equivalent is Fraus (Fraud), while her male counterpart is Dolus (Deception), both considered children of Nyx and Erebus according to Cicero.
 Her opposite number Aletheia, the goddess of truth.

 Neoplatonic philosophers such as Proclus and Plotinus discuss Eros and Aphrodite in the sense that deception (Apate) and illusion give rise to desire a moral interpretation used as an example of allegorical reasoning, where sensory beauty and desire are described as deceptive reflections.

+Apate was said to surpass even Hermes in deception and persuasive trickery.

 Apate gave rise to a genus of dinosaur, Apatosaurus (/əˌpætəˈsɔːrəs/), "deceptive lizard."

 Family

 Apate was the daughter of the primordial deities Erebus (Darkness) and Nyx (Night).

-In the Orphic theogony, Apate conceives the goddess Aphrodite through a union with Zelos, from which she is born from the sea foam.
+In an Orphic theogony, Apate conceives the goddess Aphrodite through a union with Zelos, from which she is born from the sea foam.
 This version of the goddess’s origin is a minor one, as she is more commonly described as the daughter of Uranus, born when his severed genitals fell into the sea, or as the daughter of Zeus and Dione.